SulemanRasheed/SulemanRasheed/README.md

 **PhD – Engineering and IT**
 *The University of Melbourne | 2021 – 2025*
-Thesis: “Decoding Eye Movements using an Endovascular Brain–Computer Interface”
+Thesis: Decoding Eye Movements using an Endovascular Brain–Computer Interface

 **BS – Electrical Engineering**
 *Pakistan Institute of Engineering and Applied Sciences | 2015 – 2019*
-Thesis: “Driver Drowsiness Detection using Lightweight Deep Convolutional Neural Networks”
+Thesis: Driver Drowsiness Detection using Lightweight Deep Convolutional Neural Networks

 ---